AlexanderS/tbsecp3-driver/README.md

   `spi_read` and `spi_write` with the modules from this repository.
 But this should no be required for normal operation.

+* Some files are missing an include of `linux/version.h`.

 ## Build

 To build the modules just execute: